Maureen Martin Tribute

 - Read niece Jennifer Lugo's eulogy for Maureen Martin here (PDF).

 Maureen was a talented attorney, scholar, and writer.
 She was deeply committed to protecting individual liberty and limited government through her work with The Heartland Institute, the Federalist Society, and as a volunteer in her local community with many groups.
 She was deeply involved in a half-dozen research and writing projects for Heartland, projects that will now be much the poorer without her.

 In 2012, when The Heartland Institute was the victim of criminal theft of corporate documents, Maureen worked tirelessly to assemble a legal team to explore our legal options and press the U.S. Attorney to prosecute the offender.
-Most recently she completed work on chapters for a new book on the urgency of constitutional reform that Heartland plans to publish later this year.
-Her bio appears in our directory of experts here.
+She had recently completed work on chapters for a new book on the urgency of constitutional reform.

 Since joining Heartland in 2000, Maureen became a friend, mentor, and confidante to everyone in Heartland’s orbit.
 Though considerably less than 5 feet tall, she commanded the attention of others by her quick wit and her always insightful observations.
 She was a loyal friend, a great listener, and always the optimist in the room.